Greeks: Ancient Greeks

-The ethnogenesis of the Greek nation is linked to the development of Pan-Hellenism in the 8th century BC.
+The ethnogenesis of a common Hellenic identity is linked to the development of Pan-Hellenism in the 8th century BC.
 According to some scholars, the foundational event was the Olympic Games in 776 BC, when the idea of a common Hellenism among the Greek tribes was first translated into a shared cultural experience and Hellenism was primarily a matter of common culture.
-The works of Homer (i.e. Iliad and Odyssey) and Hesiod (i.e. Theogony) were written in the 8th century BC, becoming the basis of the national religion, ethos, history and mythology.
+The works of Homer (i.e. Iliad and Odyssey) and Hesiod (i.e. Theogony) were written in the 8th century BC, becoming the basis of the ancient Greek religion, ethos, history and mythology.
 The Oracle of Apollo at Delphi was established in this period.

 The classical period of Greek civilization covers a time spanning from the early 5th century BC to the death of Alexander the Great, in 323 BC (some authors prefer to split this period into "Classical", from the end of the Greco-Persian Wars to the end of the Peloponnesian War, and "Fourth Century", up to the death of Alexander).
 It is so named because it set the standards by which Greek civilization would be judged in later eras.
 The Classical period is also described as the "Golden Age" of Greek civilization, and its art, philosophy, architecture and literature would be instrumental in the formation and development of Western culture.

 At the battles of Marathon, Thermopylae, Salamis, and Platea, some Greek city-states formed a victorious alliance led by Sparta and Athens.
-The Delian league, under the leadership of Athens, continued the war with the Achaemenid Empire after the end of the Persian invasions.
+The Delian League, under the leadership of Athens, continued the war with the Achaemenid Empire after the end of the Persian invasions.

 While the Greeks of the classical era understood themselves to belong to a common Hellenic genos, their first loyalty was to their city and they saw nothing incongruous about warring, often brutally, with other Greek city-states.
 The Peloponnesian War, the large scale civil war between the two most powerful Greek city-states Athens and Sparta and their allies, left both greatly weakened.
-A brief Spartan hegemony, and then a short-lived Theban hegemony, followed up until the battle of Mantinea in 362 BC.
+A brief Spartan hegemony, and then a short-lived Theban hegemony, followed up until the Battle of Mantinea in 362 BC.